 Information about Canon's replacement for the EOS 5D Mark 3

-At the moment, my best guestimate for the 5D4 is a 2015 announcement.
+At the moment, my earliest guestimate for the 5D4 is now a Q3 2016 announcement.

 A note to new site visitors - I get sent all kinds of rumours and info - some more believable than others.
 Please do use your common sense when reading it, and remember that it's here for entertainment rather than serious buying research.
 If I waited until we were absolutely sure about a comment or rumour, the pages would be a series of product announcements and not much more.
 I hope you enjoy them ;-)